ballerina-platform/ballerina-lang/stdlib/messaging/kafka/src/main/ballerina/src/kafka/Module.md

      groupId = "com.fasterxml.jackson.core"
 ```

-Now, the directory structure will look like follows (some of the files are ignored).
+Now, the directory structure will look like below (some of the files are ignored).

 ```shell script
 ├── Ballerina.toml